Club: Hannover 96 | Opening: 1954 | Capacity: 49,000 (8,000 standing)

 During the World Cup, the AWD Arena hosted four group matches and the quarter-final between France and Spain (3-1).

 In 2013, the AWD Arena changed names again following the take-over and renaming of insurance firm AWD by Swiss Life.
 The new naming sponsor was another insurance firm, HDI Gruppe, resulting in the name HDI Arena.

 The HDI Arena is located about 1.5 kilometres, or 20 minutes walking, south of Hanover’s city centre.
 The walk from the main rail station takes 5 to 10 minutes longer.

-If using public transport, the HDI Arena can be reached by lightrail (S-bahn).
+The stadium can also be reached by commuter rail (S-Bahn).
 The stadium is served by line S3, S7, S9, and S17, which all pass through the centre (Kröpcke or Thielenplatz) and the rail station (Hauptbahnhof).
 Either get off at station Waterloo (S3, S7, and S9), or at station Stadionbrücke (S3, S7, and S17).
 Both stations lie a 5 to 10-minute walk away from the stadium.

 Alternatively, bus 100 and 200 connect the stadium with the city centre.
 Get off at stop HDI Arena (AWD Arena).

 Address: Robert-Enke-Straße 3, 30169 Hannover